AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 - Don't get information overload!
 The point is you can read later.

-- **Don't include names or identifies in HackMD: it is public and will be permanently archived.**
+- **Don't include names or identifies in the Notes: it is public and will be permanently archived.**

-- HackMD might get overloaded with the number of people we have.
+- The Notes might get overloaded with the number of people we have.
 If so, we have backup plans and will adjust. (consider overload as a "isn't it cool" situation).
 Pay attention to our instructions.

-Exercise: **Icebreaker: Please answer the icebreaker question in HackMD**
+Exercise: **Icebreaker: Please answer the icebreaker question in the Notes**